Taking Steps for the Future

 Can I use my game console online?

 An Xbox or similar device is considered a separate machine and therefore an additional fee will be applied.
-In order to register the game console with Resnet, you will need to call the Technology Support Center.
-At that time the phone technicians will obtain additional information from you and file the registration request with Network Services.
+In order to register the game console with Resnet, you will need to fill out the Register an Additional ResNet Device form through Self Service.
+You will have to sign in using your Laker NetID and password.

 When can I activate my Laker NetID?